beepbop-sdk/convex-cache/README.md

 **Note:**

-1. If a user isn’t connected when the data changes, their next visit will show stale data.
+1. If a user isn’t connected to Convex when the data for a query changes, their next visit will show stale data (from their local DB).
 However, it is immediately revalidated once the page connects to Convex.

 ### Server Cache